Protecting Religious Freedom During the Coronavirus Pandemic

-Since the coronavirus pandemic hit the U.S., we’ve seen government leaders and houses of worship seek exemptions for religious gatherings from public health orders that temporarily limit large, in-person gatherings or require people to wear masks.
+Since the coronavirus pandemic hit the U.S., we’ve seen government leaders, houses of worship and private religious schools seek religious exemptions from public health orders that temporarily limit large, in-person gatherings or require people to wear masks.

 AU also sent letters to Arkansas Gov. Asa Hutchinson, Connecticut Gov. Ned Lamont, Indiana Gov. Eric Holcomb, Iowa Gov. Kim Reynolds, Kansas Gov. Laura Kelly, Michigan Gov. Gretchen Whitmer, New Mexico Health Secretary Kathyleen Kunkel and Tennessee Gov. Bill Lee, urging them to protect the public health & religious freedom by including houses of worship in their executive orders preventing people from gathering in large groups.
 After our letters, both Kansas and New Mexico changed their public health orders to include religious services in their bans on large gatherings.

 AU also has filed amicus briefs opposing religious exemptions from vaccination requirements, including in Connecticut and New York.
 Religious freedom doesn’t provide immunity from life-threatening diseases or from laws that are meant to protect everyone equally.